agnidipta21/Wellware/readme.md

 # Hospital Management System

-The Hospital Management System is a web application designed to streamline and automate various administrative and operational tasks in a hospital or healthcare facility.
+The Hospital Management System (Wellware) is a web application designed to streamline and automate various administrative and operational tasks in a hospital or healthcare facility.
 It provides functionality for managing doctors, patients, appointments, medical services, and more.

 ## Features